 We really didn’t know what to expect from the Valle de Guadalupe vineyards.
 We figured the Ruta del Vino might be some kind of tourist marketing ploy.
 Perhaps there would be some passable wines.
 We really didn’t think that Baja would have some world-class wineries.
 And it did.

 Driving back to San Diego was filled with lots of enthusiasm and excitement.
 We stopped at the Taqueria el Trailero stand and enjoyed some of the best fried shrimp tacos we’ve ever had.
-We were high on the Valle de Guadalupe wineries.
+We were high on the local wineries.

 All that excitement ran headlong into the modern geopolitical realities: The San Ysidro Border Crossing.
 This is reported to be the busiest international border crossing in the world.
 We don’t know about that, but it is absolutely the busiest border crossing in North America.